 - Excess liability coverage, or additional coverages beyond the limits of general liability insurance.
 A participant’s commercial general liability may be limited to $1 million.
 But his/her excess liability insurance may provide up to $ 10 million or more of liability protection, above and beyond the coverage provided in the general liability insurance.
-This policy pays after the general liability coverage has been exhausted.
+This policy pays after the coverage has been exhausted.

 OCIP is sponsored by the construction project owners whereas CCIP is sponsored by a general contractor.
 The sponsor secures, pays for, and administers the insurance program.
 These programs don’t require each participant to be responsible for obtaining their own insurance.
 Wrap-ups are loss-sensitive, and the eventual insurance costs for a project will be directly related to the claims activity and project costs.
 To achieve cost savings, a comprehensive safety plan has to be implemented.